Practice: Making Connections to History and Culture

 Think about your own students, the cultures represented in your community, and the resources that are available to your afterschool program.
 Consider how local museums, parks, science and natural history centers, or theatre and music groups can highlight a significant cultural expression, or make history come alive.
 Holidays and school-day themes can also be a starting point.

 You can take your students to see an exhibition of Pre-Columbian or Native American pottery, learn about the pottery of that time, and then have students make their own ceramic figures.
 Alternatively, you can explore community murals (they often tell a story about local history), propose a mural project, or have students study and discuss other murals, such as those of Diego Rivera in Mexico.
 Watching movies and holding discussions are another way to of make connections with history and culture.
 Look for adaptations of Shakespeare's plays or reenactments of historical events.
 Be sure that students are learning about and discussing the history of the arts, creating a work of art, or making connections to their own lives and experiences.

-students understand the role of the arts in society and, potentially, in their own lives.
+The National Standards for Arts Education suggests that being aware of exceptional works of art from other cultures and historical periods helps students understand the role of the arts in society and, potentially, in their own lives.
 When students are able to see the relationship between the arts, history, and culture, and see how these are also connected to their own lives—the arts become more meaningful, which in turn may open a door to greater creativity and self-expression.

 Planning Your Lesson

-are, what they are learning or need to work on, and crafting activities that engage students while supporting their academic growth.
+Great afterschool lessons start with having a clear intention about who your students are, what they are learning or need to work on, and crafting activities that engage students while supporting their academic growth.
 Great afterschool lessons also require planning and preparation, as there is a lot of work involved in successfully managing kids, materials, and time.